markmnl/fmsg/README.md

 A key motivation for msgr is to replace email keeping the good parts (like the ability to send messages directly to an address); cutting out the bad (like inefficiency and inconsistency of clients concatenating email chains in different ways); and, designing for a modern Internet – where users are highly connected and messages may be frequent – between machines, people, or combination thereof.
 The high level objectives of msgr are:

-* Verifiable – peers cryptographically verify messages are "as written", sent by sender, and sender has parent (in case of replies).
+* Verifiable – peers cryptographically verify messages are "as written", sent by sender, and in the case of replies: sender has original.
 * Ownership and control – messages are direct at the host level without routing via a third party.
 * Efficency – verifibility avoids duplication of messages and mitigates spam.
 Size of messages is as small as practically possible.
 * Usability – user interfaces can utilise the structured hierarchy of messages.